 [Related: National Center for Fathering]

 P.S.
-In an interview with EdMagic TV in 2010, Norton discussed his book noted above.
+In an interview with EdMagic TV in 2010 (which can be seen on YouTube), Norton discussed his book mentioned above.
 To quote Norton from the interview: It (the book) explains how I got involved in boxing and how positive I was with Napoleon Hill (by reading his classic best-seller Think and Grow Rich).
 I would like to say that God gave me a second chance (surviving a near-fatal car accident) and through me he gave a message that no matter how hard things get, if you believe in him anything is possible.
 I just felt that if I could tell my life story that some other person would read it and see that I came from a small town with nothing and that you can still reach your goals - with your mind, through God and through believing in yourself.
-See the entire interview below where Ken discusses how he handled severe adversity from the near-fatal car accident noted above.

 [Related Ken Norton Is Now Fighting Back: Former Champ Is Learning to Talk A..., 1987 Los Angeles Times.]